|

 Aloe dorotheae Berger 1908

 is an attractive medium-growing species from Tanzania.
-The rosettes are bright green in average light but develop a coppery-red hue in full sun.
+The succulent rosettes are bright green in average light but develop a coppery-red hue in full sun.
 The shiny leaf surface is marked with scattered white spots and the leaf margins have prominent teeth.
 The rosettes offset freely by suckering to form dense clumps.
 The unbranched inflorescence carries clusters of glossy bright red tubular flowers.
 This is an attractive ground-cover plant for frost-free xeriscaping.

 Left: Desert Botanical Garden, Phoenix, Az., Sept.
 2004. |